-Audience segmentation: the 4 things every healthcare marketer needs to know
+Audience segmentation: Four things every healthcare marketer needs to know

 By using audience segmentation, healthcare marketers can create campaigns that yield higher engagement and conversions.